bfateen/NAMA/README.md

 # The N.A.M.A.
 Toolbox for AWS

 The N.A.M.A.
-Toolbox will help you get started on AWS and validate your startup idea quickly, no matter what technical background you have.
+Toolbox will help you get started on Amazon Web Services (AWS) and validate your startup idea quickly with easy to use templates.

 N.A.M.A. stands for No-code + AI + Microservices + APIs.